TEALSK12/apcsa-public/curriculum/Unit3/Lesson-302.md

 - **Complete** an art project and “artist statement” justifying their programming choices

 ### Homework — _Students will…_
-- **Read** BJP 3.1 “Parameters versus Constants” and “Overloading Methods”
+- **Read** BJP 3.1 “Limitations of Parameters”, “Multiple Parameters”, "Parameters versus Constants"
 - **Jazz up** art projects and programs